music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 is stopped.
 The same thing is happening in our triples, but on a much shorter time scale.
 </div>

-Because the "walk-walk" doesn't have any emphasis, it can fit with practically any rhythm, and doesn't help us when trying to discern WCS music.
+While we can modify our "walk-walks" to fit music better, a basic "walk-walk" doesn't naturally emphasize the `1` or `2` over the other.
+This means walk-walks can fit with practically _any_ musical rhythm we might encounter, so doesn't help us when trying to discern WCS music.
 Thus, I'm going to consider the triple step our fundamental WCS rhythm.
 After all, who has ever heard of a judge complaining about "not enough walk-walks"?[^what_judges_want]